Best practices for modeling time-varying growth in state-space stock assessments

 LAA semiparametric approach

-1. Use parametric approach (without random effects) to calculate \(L_{y,a}\).
+1. Use parametric approach (without random effects) to calculate Ly,a.

-1. Predict random effects on \(L_{y,a}\):
+1. Predict random effects on Ly,a:

 WAA parametric